ajla-brdarevic/weather-app/README.md

 # Weather App

 This is a simple weather application that displays current weather information for a given location.
 The background image changes based on the weather conditions.
+Video - https://youtu.be/6HjoYOA1XaQ

 ## Features